Hi, guys —

 I know your words are not infallible but I'm seeking your advice.

-I truly have trouble thinking that the Pope himself can speak without error on issues of faith and morals, but that is beside the point right now.
+I truly have trouble thinking that the Pope himself can speak without error on issues of faith and morals, but right now that is beside the point.

-I suffer from bipolar, panic, anxiety, and depression disorders.
+I suffer from Bi-polar (Disorder), panic, anxiety, and depression disorders.
 This disease makes me think creatively and deep on topics, that others only skim across their minds; I tend to dwell deep in these thoughts.
-I have tried to be faithful to Jesus and the Church He created, but I struggle daily, especially with my mental illness and I often flip-flop daily in considering if I want to remain Catholic, become a Protestant, or just be ... well a believer in nothing, coming to a conclusion based on what Blaise Pascal once said,
+I have tried to be faithful to Jesus and the Church He created, but I struggle daily, especially with my mental illness and I often flip-flop daily in considering if I want to remain Catholic, become a Protestant, or just be . . . . well . . . a believer in nothing, coming to a conclusion based on what Blaise Pascal once said,

 "It is man's natural sickness to believe that he possesses the Truth."

 This back and forth behavior becomes numbing at times and often, I get frustrated.